It’s a struggle to rationalize writing for free.

 Related Content: How to Write Guest Post Emails That Get Answered

 For those of you who are not familiar with HARO, it stands for Help a Reporter Out.
-Here, journalist, writers, and bloggers can submit media queries and individuals looking to become sources can reply.
+Here, journalists, writers, and bloggers can submit media queries and individuals looking to become sources can reply.
 This is a fast and easy way to learn about new blogs in your niche and to provide answers where your expertise will best be utilized.
 HARO is free to join and can yield some fantastic results.

 When in doubt use Google to search for blogs that relate to your niche.
 Dig deep, read various posts and when you find some that you love, and see if they offer guest blogging opportunities.
 Often this sort of information will be displayed on the about, contact, or FAQ page.